ckotzbauer/sbom-operator/README.md

 ## Targets

 It is possible to store the generated SBOMs to different targets (even multple at once).

-Currently the only available target is Git, but this will change soon.
+#### Dependency Track

+Each image in the cluster is created as project with the full-image name (registry and image-path without tag) and the image-tag as project-version.
+The `autoCreate` option of DT is used.
+You have to set the `--format` flag to `cyclonedx` with this target.

 #### Git